Donald Trump Urges Michael Flynn To Seek Immunity

 In a strange development, President Donald Trump took to Twitter on Friday to publicly encourage his former National Security Advisor, Michael Flynn, to seek immunity in exchange for cooperation with the FBI’s investigation into possible Russian interference in last year’s election.

 It’s more than a little ironic that both Donald Trump and Michael Flynn have previously made remarks about the probable guilt of someone who asks for immunity before testifying or offering information to intelligence officials.
-Less than six months ago Flynn had the following to say at a Meet the Press event:
+Less than six months ago Flynn had the following to say at a Meet the Press event.

 “When you are given immunity, that means you probably committed a crime.”